mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_lessons.html.md

 `level`, and `paddle_width`.
 When such fields are initialized with values from a type constraint they are called *placeholders*.
 This means that the name is is not the name of a specific value but rather it is the name of a range of values which will be input during training.

-You can find more discussion of type constraint rules in the schema section.
-(Schema declarations can also use type constraints.)
+Schema declarations can also use type constraints.
+They are discussed in depth [here][1].

 ## Lesson Subclauses